Prior Diffusiveness and Regret in the Linear-Gaussian Bandit: Introduction

-\begin{itemize} \item \citet{AbeilleLa17} study a variant of linear Thompson sampling that inflates the posterior variance by $d$.
-Assuming that $r=1$ and $\ltwo{\thetaopt} \le S$ (Assumption 2), they prove a frequentist (non-Bayesian) regret bound of $\sigma d^{1.5}\sqrt{T}+Sd\sqrt{T}$. \item \citet{AgrawalGo13} assume that $r=1$ and $\ltwo{\thetaopt} \le 1$, and shows a high-probability regret bound of $d^{1.5}\sqrt{T}$.
-They observe that their regret bound scales linearly with $\ltwo{\thetaopt}$ (see Section 2.1 of their paper), which is sub-optimal. \item \citet{DongVa18} assume that the rewards $R_t \in [-1, 1]$, and an inspection of their results to allow $R_t \in [-b,b]$ yields a Bayesian regret bound of $d b \sqrt{T}$ (see their Proposition 3, where an application of Pinsker's inequality would result in their ``information ratio'' $\Gamma_t$ scaling as $d b^2$ rather than $d$).
-Implicitly, then, their regret bounds scale with $\ltwo{\thetaopt}$. \item \citet{HamidiMo22} assume that $r=1$ and $\ltwo{\thetaopt} \le 1$, and an inspection of their proofs suggests regret bounds scale linearly in the potential magnitude of $b = \sup_{a \in \Ac,\thetaopt \in \Theta} a^\top \theta$.
-Indeed, inequality~(A.2) of the paper becomes $A_t^\top \cov(\theta \mid H_t) A_t \le b \log(1 + A_t^\top \cov(\theta \mid H_t) A_t)$, meaning their regret (implicitly) scales with $\ltwo{\thetaopt}$. \item Similar to the preceding results, \citet{RussoVa16} assume the rewards belong to an interval of length $1$ and the number of actions is finite, proving a Bayesian regret bound of $\sqrt{\log(|\Ac|) d T}$.
-Their analysis scales with $b = \sup a^\top \theta$, so while this guarantee can improve upon the typical $d \sqrt{T}$ rate when the action set $\Ac$ is not too large, it also suffers the same implicit scaling in $\ltwo{\thetaopt}$. \item \citet{RussoVa13} provide a regret bound that is, in some sense, the closest to ours: they the rewards $R_t \in [0, C]$, providing a Bayesian regret bound of $\sigma d \sqrt{T} + dC$ for Thompson sampling and an Upper Confidence Bound (UCB)-type algorithm.
+meaning their regret (implicitly) scales with $\ltwo{\thetaopt}$. \item Similar to the preceding results, \citet{RussoVa16} assume the rewards belong to an interval of length $1$ and the number of actions is finite, proving a Bayesian regret bound of $\sqrt{\log(|\Ac|) d T}$.
+Their analysis scales with $b = \sup a^\top \theta$, so while this guarantee can improve upon the typical $d \sqrt{T}$ rate when the action set $\Ac$ is not too large, it also suffers the same implicit scaling in $\ltwo{\thetaopt}$. \item \citet{RussoVa13} provide a regret bound that is, in some sense, the closest to ours: they assume rewards $R_t \in [0, C]$, providing a Bayesian regret bound of $\sigma d \sqrt{T} + dC$ for Thompson sampling and an Upper Confidence Bound (UCB)-type algorithm.
 The only weakness in this result is that they do not allow (potentially) unbounded parameters $\thetaopt$. \item \citet{RussoVa14c} allow a Gaussian prior (Proposition 5), but assume the action set $\Ac$ is finite, providing a Bayesian regret bound of $\sigma \sqrt{d T \log |\Ac|}$.
 They assume that the prior variance $\Sigma_0$ has diagonal bounded by $1$, and they do not explicitly discuss the effect of the prior on the regret. \end{itemize}

 \citet{KalkanliOz20} inspire this particular work, and, as we note in the introduction, they give regret bound of order $\sigma d \sqrt{T} + d r \sqrt{\tr(\Sigma_0)T }$.
 We show that the ``correct'' regret bound---in that there are matching upper and lower bounds---scales as the smaller quantity $\sigma d \sqrt{T} + d r \sqrt{\tr(\Sigma_0)}$.
 It is worth mentioning that results on Thompson sampling for Gaussian process bandits \citep{ChowdhuryGo17,SrinivasKrKaSe10} also imply regret bounds for the linear-Gaussian bandit.
 These results face similar limitations as that of \citet{KalkanliOz20}, where the prior diffusiveness $\sqrt{\opnorm{\Sigma_0}}$ multiplies the regret \(d \sqrt{T}\).